-Caldwell College upholds the laws of the Federal Government and Title 24 of the Statutes of New Jersey which prohibit the illegal possession, use or distribution of marijuana, cocaine or other hallucinogens and narcotic drugs, as well as the underage use and possession of alcohol.
+Caldwell University upholds the laws of the Federal Government and Title 24 of the Statutes of New Jersey which prohibit the illegal possession, use or distribution of marijuana, cocaine or other hallucinogens and narcotic drugs, as well as the underage use and possession of alcohol.
 Students who violate these laws are subject to disciplinary measures, including possible expulsion.
 The College cannot and does not protect an offender against the penalties of the law.
 Law enforcement officers, when armed with proper documents, have the legal right to search any and all buildings on campus without prior notice.
 A conviction in a prior year could negate any future financial aid.

-Students may also be subject to Caldwell College’s Code of Student Conduct, as well as the Athletic Department’s Policies and Procedures in matters concerning alcohol and other drug use.
+Students may also be subject to Caldwell University’s Code of Student Conduct, as well as the Athletic Department’s Policies and Procedures in matters concerning alcohol and other drug use.
 In addition, within the Residence Hall, students are subject to the Residence Hall’s Rules and Regulations.

 Campus Regulations Governing the Use of Alcohol and other Drugs

-In accordance with the Laws of the Federal Government, Title 24 of the Statutes of New Jersey, and New Jersey Statute 2C:33-15, the purchase of alcohol or drugs and their use on the Caldwell College campus will be governed by the following regulations:
+In accordance with the Laws of the Federal Government, Title 24 of the Statutes of New Jersey, and New Jersey Statute 2C:33-15, the purchase of alcohol or drugs and their use on the Caldwell University campus will be governed by the following regulations:

 1. No one under the legal age for drinking shall be served or allowed to sell, purchase, consume or have in his/her possession alcoholic beverages.